 Coconut Oil.
 If you don’t like the flavor or smell of coconut oil, use organic refined coconut oil.
 Refined coconut oil has zero coconut flavor or smell.
 Before adding the coconut oil to the other ingredients, make sure it’s completely melted.

 Cacao Powder.
 This can be substituted with regular cocoa powder.
+If you need the recipe to be 100% Medical Medium compliant, omit the chocolate coating.

 Pumpkin Spice.
 I like to use this high-quality organic pumpkin spice, however, feel free to use your favorite brand.
 In addition, adjust the amount in the recipe to your preference.